FadiZidiDz/LoLA-SpecViT-Model/README.md

 ## 🙏 Acknowledgments

-- GCViT architecture from NVIDIA
+- GCViT architecture design inspired by NVIDIA's work
 - LoRA implementation inspired by Microsoft's PEFT library
 - Hyperspectral datasets from WHU-Hi and Salinas
+- **Note**: This implementation uses a fully custom-built architecture, not pretrained models

 ## 📞 Support